GuanHaoSu/Simple-Validation/README.md

 field1.AddRegexPatern('element ID(password)',regular expression, 'Tip words');

 ```
-### Also you can init the auto validate to detect your input.
+### Also, you can init the auto validate to detect your input.

 ```
 field1.KeyPressInit();